Adude999/CS-GO-HackClient/README.md

 Credits to whoever, if you care msg me crying that I need to put you there.

 Some pics for the autistic children.

+# Edit:

+## Credits to A￱￲￳c￱￲￳￴￵￶￷e￱￲￳￴￵115:

+##How to make it undeteced:

+- Download VMProtect.

+- Open the dll in it.

+- Change the compilation type to ultra.

+- Press F5

+- = Undetected .dll or injector